halfasecond/geneva/README.md

 - developer and consumer conceptualisation
 - practicality / elegance of integration with existing web3 systems e.g. payment integration with platforms like OpenRouter, Coinbase

-Do NFTs, and specifically who owns them, offer practical value in a collaborative A.I. commercial development environment?
+Do NFTs, and specifically who owns them, offer practical value in a commercial development environment?

+By leveraging Agentic A.I. and are there tangible financial advatages to companies and individuals taking this approach?

-Does this repo provide a solid infrastructure (and example) for the interactions and delivery of agentic apps?
+Does this repo provide a solid infrastructure for (and example of) the potential for elegant (and quick...) delivery of agentic applications?

 ## Projects